AriJalk/old-unity-solo-train-game/README.md

 ## Design Philosophy

-- **2D logic / 3D world:** Game mechanics operate in simple, cacheable logic systems while being visually rendered in 3D.
+- **2D logic / 3D world:** Game mechanics operate in simple logic systems while being visually rendered in 3D.
 - **Ruleset-first development:** Rules are written as a flow of state transitions and commands, allowing gameplay evolution without breaking structure.
 - **Modularity and separation of concerns:** Core systems are organized into assemblies to keep logic, scene, and input isolated and composable.